ISC-HEI/isc_templates/README.md

 ### Installing Pandoc
 Please install `pandoc` latest version from here `https://github.com/jgm/pandoc/releases/tag/3.1.2` or newer, following the instructions.
 Please do not use `apt` for installing `pandoc` as the packages are largely outdated (at least for older Ubuntu distributions).

+Please also install `pandoc-crossref` as we are now supporting Tex or Typst as back-end.

 ## Compiling a lab with the toolchain
 Clone this repository somewhere in your filesystem.
 Let's consider that the toolchain is installed in `~/build_tool/`.

 In order to build the PDF from the `samples/sample_lab/lab-expressions.md` file, run from the location the `md` you want to compile is located :